henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

     # import data
     data <- read_excel("FF Example.xlsx", sheet="Before")

 The first important step is to create deciles for the first sorting based on MtB.
-The result is simply a collumn with the decile the firm is using MtB as sorting variable.
+The result is simply a column  with the decile the firm is using MtB as a sorting variable.
 We did that in both years.

     # Create deciles by MtB
     data <- data  %>%